jthlim/javelin-steno-pico/README.md

 3. Update your pin/button configuration there.

-4. JAVELIN_SCRIPT_CONFIGURATION is a JSON that enables the online web tools to provide a visual editor configuration.
+4. `JAVELIN_SCRIPT_CONFIGURATION` inside the config file is a JSON that enables the online web tools to provide a visual editor configuration.

 5. Build the uf2 firmware and upload it to your keyboard.